-The Cornell Alliance for Science seeks to promote access to scientific innovation as a means of enhancing food security, improving environmental sustainability and raising the quality of life globally.
+The Alliance for Science seeks to promote access to scientific innovation as a means of enhancing food security, improving environmental sustainability and raising the quality of life globally.

 The Rice Diversity Project is a collaborative effort to explore the genetic basis of variation in rice and its wild ancestors, identifying genes that can enhance the performance of modern, high-yielding cultivars.

 Additional collaborations that connect SIPS faculty with the Department of Global Development include:

 Equips National Agricultural Research Institutes with the power to define their unique goals and drive advancement in crop improvement to reduce malnutrition, hunger and provide equitable benefits to women and youth.

 An international community of thousands of hunger fighters from hundreds of institutions working together to:

 - reduce the world’s vulnerability to threats to wheat, particularly from disease and climate change;